Vinz68/PlantWateringSystem/README.md

 # Introduction
 Plant Watering System is a DIY Automatic Micro Home Drip Irrigation Watering System.
-It is a simple and cheap DIY system to automatically water a plant using
+It is a simple and cheap system to automatically water a plant using
 - a Soil Moisture Sensor, to detect if soil is dry and needs watering (or not),
 - a small pump, to pump water to the plant when needed,
 - a transistor to boost the power to the required level for the pump